devops329/devops/instruction/wrapUp/wrapUp.md

 - Delete your ECR registry
 - Delete your CloudFormation stack
 - Make sure you do not have auto renew set for your domain name
-- Delete your Route 53 hosted zone for your domain name
+- Delete the Route 53 hosted zone for your domain name
 - Clean up your security group and key pair
 - Check your bill to make sure you haven't missed anything